jreisinger/checkip/README.md

 interface and add it to `cmd/checkip.go`.
 Then:

 ```
-make demo # see the picture above
+make run # see the picture above
 ```

 ## Releasing